 What is insulin?

 Insulin is a hormone that is made by the pancreas.
-It allows your body to use the sugar in food as a source of energy.
+It allows your body to use sugar as a source of energy.
 It keeps blood sugar levels normal.

 Why do I need insulin now?